 But the chamber also has another door.
 Over to the right, a small arched opening leads to yet another passageway.
 There is a sizable walkway here that makes repeated 90-degree angle turns – four in total!
 Eventually, you will come out of a doorway, only to find yourself in . . . the same antechamber in front of the burial chamber.

-It’s also worth noting that this ‘exit’ in the antechamber faces north, allowing the king’s ka to exit in this direction, as per tradition.
+It’s also worth noting that this ‘exit’ in the antechamber faces north, allowing the king’s ba and ka to exit in this direction, as per tradition.

 Whatever the case may be, Senusret II was certainly a frugal pharaoh when it came to pyramid construction.
 Not only was he the first to experiment with making a pyramid completely out of mudbrick, but he built much of it on top an already existing limestone outcrop.

-It seems like he reserved much of the planning and labor for the underground portion of his complex instead.
+It seems like he designated most of the planning and labor for the underground portion of his complex instead.

 Looking closely, you can see some larger limestone blocks sticking out of the mudbrick.
 Before the bricks were set, limestone walls were built across the core for added stability.
 As we’ll go over below, there would’ve been plenty of leftover limestone to go around after the formation of the mastabas.